AdarshDogra-CloudDevops/mslearn-ai-fundamentals/Instructions/Labs/unit-5/11/page02.md

      - Was the model accurate?
 Did it predict well for all players or only some.

 ### Task 7: Swap in Boosted Decision Tree Regression

+In this task, you will replace the Linear Regression model with a Boosted Decision Tree Regression model, rerun the pipeline, and compare the new model’s prediction performance using evaluation metrics to see if it improves accuracy.

 1. Navigate back to the Designer tab and select your pipeline.